 The small building on West Third Avenue that served as a machine shop during the war was picked to house the start up.
 The original company checkbook is still in tact with the first checks written out to Army Surplus for a gear cutter, punch press, drill press and various shop tools.
 Files were also purchased to add the fine cutting edge needed to make premium saw blades.

 The company was managed by Charlie while Frank hit the road.
 Frank traveled mostly by train all over the Midwest and East coast setting up distribution and manufacturers reps.
-The concept worked and the blades won over large portion of the market.
 In less than three years expansion was needed.

 In addition to the original building a second lot was originally purchased with expansion in the plans.
 In 1948 construction began to double the working space and add an in house heat treat system.
 The heat treat system provided the opportunity to expand from just wood cutting saw blades to include metal cutting High Speed Steel Blades.
 The ability to produce custom high speed saw blades continues to be one of the company’s greatest assets.

-The age of carbide tipped blades brought the company great growth and prosperity.
-The Blade Mfg.
-Co was well known for quality industrial saw blades and no doubt had its designs and blade geometries duplicated through the years.
+The addition of carbide tipped blades fueled growth.
+The Blade Mfg. was well known for quality industrial saw blades and no doubt had its designs and blade geometries duplicated through the years.

 Frank’s two sons Mike and Tom joined the company in the early 1960’s.
-Mike ran the purchasing and managerial side of the company and Tom worked sales.
+Mike ran the purchasing and managerial side of the company and Tom worked in sales.
 In 1986 Mike and Tom purchased the company becoming second generation owners.
 A few years later the third generation started working primarily in the summer doing anything from stuffing catalogs to sweeping floors.
-Mike’s kids Michelle and Marc continued on through the 1990’s in a full time capacity.
+Mike’s kids Michelle and Marc continued on through the 1990’s.